 The contract extends for the duration of the level term (1 year, 5 year, 10, 15, 20, 25, up to 30 years).
 Once entered into, the only party that can cancel the contract early is the owner, either by outright act of canceling the policy or by failure to pay timely premiums.

 The word “level” refers to the fixed premium payment and fixed death benefit for the duration of the term.
 Remember to read the fine print on your specific policy since some companies call its term life policy “level,” but either the premium changes or the death benefit decreases.

 With whole life insurance and other permanent life insurance policies, they will last up until the death of the insured but term life is limited, although term life typically comes with certain provisions that allow the policy to continue indefinitely, such as a conversion option and guaranteed renewability.

 A conversion option allows the owner to convert all or a portion of the term into permanent insurance, such as whole or universal life, sometime during the duration of the term.

 Guaranteed renewability is a provision in the policy contract that allows the owner to renew the policy annually upon the end of the initial term.

-Generally term is chosen by those who are younger, the costs are lower initially than permanent insurance but there is one downside – after the policy expires, the policyholder, who is now much older, must start again and find a new policy, which is likely to lead to much higher premiums.
+Just realize that after the term policy expires, the policyholder, who is now much older, must start again and find a new policy, which is likely to lead to much higher premiums.